Complete Campaign, April – September 1998

 GSLM September 1998, Year 4.
 Note the Chairman’s tropical appearance.
 Rapidash and Fearow loom large.

 Copies of Pokémon Stadium, wowza!
-You might not expect it at first glance, yet the real eyebrow-raiser here is the presumed grand prize of Kaichou Fearow and Rapidash.
-Clearly intended to be a big deal, the September 1998 Year 4 issue even included a manga short all about the Chairman and his Fearow.6Potentially all of that month’s GSLM grade-years did.
+However… You might not expect it at first glance, yet the real eyebrow-raiser here is the presumed grand prize of Kaichou Fearow and Rapidash.
+Billed as the top prize and clearly intended to be a big deal, the September 1998, Year 4 issue even included a manga short all about the Chairman and his Fearow.6Potentially all of that month’s GSLM grade-years did.
 Distributed to only 10 winners via, we think, Green or Red cartridge mail-in, these two event Pokémon are the ultimate enigma of modern-day Poké-preservationism.
 Not a single one has ever been found, and with Generation 1 batteries dying or long dead, chances are we never will.

 So!
 With that covered, let’s turn our attention to the campaign that shook up an increasingly stale formula: Stadium.